obsproject/rfcs/text/0039-service-overhaul.md

 If `streamService.json` is not found, it will be generated from `service.json` if available.

-**Downgrade will break service configuration**
+A JSON or a harcoded list with old service name linked to their new id, to make OBS able to convert the service to a new one.

-A JSON or a harcoded list with old service name linked to their new id, to make OBS able to convert the `service.json` to a new one.
+**Downgrade might break service integration**
 Auth integration config inside `basic.ini` will be also transfered under a new section if in service settings.

 ### Integrations